Moving to Australia from UK.

 Healthcare entitlements are explained in UK government health in Australia guidance.

-Schooling in Australia for British Expats
+Schooling in Australia for UK Families

 Education is a major factor when families decide to relocate.
 Public schooling is state-run and tuition-free for permanent residents; private and international schools often follow the British or IB curricula.
 With Australia’s education ranking among the top globally, UK expat children enjoy a smooth transition and strong academic support.